Managing Modules with Puppetfiles

 A newer version is available; see the version menu above for details.

 Code Manager and r10k both manage modules through Puppetfiles.
 Puppetfiles specify detailed information about the modules from the Forge or other source code repositories that you want to install in each environment.

 Puppetfiles are text files written in a Ruby-based DSL.
-They specify what modules you want to install in each environment, what version of that content you want, and where you want to get the modules from.
+They specify what modules you want to install in each environment, what version of those modules you want to install, and where you want to get the modules from.
 This allows Code Manager or r10k to install modules into a given environment in your deployment.

 Note: Puppetfiles do NOT include dependency resolution.
 You must make sure that you have every module needed for all of your specified modules to run.
 In addition, symlinks are unsupported; when you install modules with Code Manager or r10k, symlinks are not installed.

 If you develop your own modules, maintain them in version control and include them in your Puppetfile as you would declare any module.
 Code management purges any content that is in the control repo’s module directory but is not listed in the Puppetfile.
 (The control repo modulesdir is, by default,

 ./modules relative to the location of the Puppetfile.)

 Each branch or environment in which you want to manage modules needs a Puppetfile.
 You’ll start with a production Puppetfile, and then edit the Puppetfiles in future branches as needed.

 - Create a file named Puppetfile (with an uppercase “P” and no file extension) in your default branch or environment; this is usually the ‘production’ branch.

 - Declare modules in your production Puppetfile with the